Jonas Vingegaard: 2022 – Tour de France victory

-During the following months, the young rider was absent from several races where he was awaited after his victory in the Tour de France, especially the Tour of Denmark and the World Championships scheduled for September.
+During the following months, Vingegaard was absent from several races where he was awaited after his victory in the Tour de France, especially the Tour of Denmark and the World Championships scheduled for September.
 Several newspapers questioned his state of morale and mentioned the "tough times" the champion was experiencing.
-He made his comeback on 27 September for the CRO Race to prepare for the Tour of Lombardy in early October.
+He made his comeback on 27 September for the CRO Race, where he won two stages and finished second overall to Matej Mohorič by a single second.